bostonaholic/til/tr/upcase.md

 done
 ```

-:bulb: Unlike `awk` or `sed`, `tr` is specifically designed for character-by-character transformations, making it faster for simple case conversions.
+💡 Unlike `awk` or `sed`, `tr` is specifically designed for character-by-character transformations, making it faster for simple case conversions.

 ## Useful Aliases